rancher/rancher-docs/docs/how-to-guides/new-user-guides/manage-clusters/access-clusters/authorized-cluster-endpoint.md

 The kubeconfig file is used to configure access to Kubernetes when used in conjunction with the kubectl command line tool (or other clients).

-The kubeconfig file and its contents are specific each cluster.
+The kubeconfig file and its contents are specific to each cluster.
 It can be downloaded from the **Clusters** page in Rancher:

 1. Click **☰** in the top left corner.
 1. Select **Cluster Management**.